Taxi Insurance – a quick guide

 Many insurers offer cheaper premiums to drivers with a black box fitted, since this allows them to record driving habits and tailor their premiums as a result.

-You need more than just a driving licence to get taxi insurance.
-Other factors can include how long you have lived in the UK, when you passed your driving test and the number of points on your licence.
-Variables differ between insurers, but it is highly unlikely you could get taxi insurance within a year of passing your driving test, sometimes within 3 years of passing.
-If you are looking for taxi insurance shortly after getting your driving licence, chances are high that premiums could be prohibitively expensive.
+Insurers often determine your suitability for cover based on a number of factors, including how long you’ve lived in the UK, when you passed your driving test and the number of points on your licence.
+Variables differ between insurers, but it is highly unlikely you could get cover for a taxi within a year of passing your driving test, sometimes within 3 years of passing.
+If you do find someone willing to cover you shortly after getting your driving licence, the chances are the premiums will be prohibitively expensive.

-Some specialist insurers will offer temporary taxi insurance.
-Typically, this is not a very cost-effective option, however temporary taxi insurance can be useful if you require cover for a limited period due to holidays or retirement.
+Some specialist insurers will offer temporary taxi insurance policies.
+Typically, this is not a very cost-effective option, however temporary policies can be useful if you require cover for a limited period due to holidays or retirement.
 It is also sensible if you are operating on a temporary licence and are deciding whether to commit to the profession full time.

 Usually this depends on who owns the vehicle.